Aleckgt/rtsp-ws-proxy/README.md

 # rtsp-ws-proxy
 rtsp-ws-proxy allows to transfer rtsp-stream from ip-camera to a web browser via websockets.
 The output video stream is broadcast in the MPEG1 video-format (the audio decoding not implemented.
-You can add audio-decoding options if it needed).
-For decoding input rtsp-stream using ffmpeg (https://www.ffmpeg.org/).
+You can add audio-decoding options if it needed). ffmeg is used to decode the input rtsp-stream (https://www.ffmpeg.org/).

 ### Usage:
   1) copy streams.yml into /etc/rtsp-ws-proxy/